 Where is my mind?

 In 2012, MIT researchers identified the particular brain cells in the hippocampus that were active only when a mouse was learning about a new environment.
 They then proceeded to identify which genes were activated in those cells and added the gene for channelrhodopsin-2 (ChR2), a light-activated protein used in optogenetics, into a genetically engineered mouse.
-Using tiny optical fibers, the researchers could deliver pulses of light to hippocampal dentate gyrus neurons.
+Using tiny optical fibers embedded in the animals’ skulls, the researchers could deliver pulses of light to hippocampal dentate gyrus neurons, thereby manipulating their activity.

-The mice were introduced to an environment and were then left to acclimate themselves with a few minutes of exploration.
-A mild foot shock was then suddenly introduced, causing the mice to fear the particular environment.
+The mice were introduced to a new environment and were then left to acclimate themselves with a few minutes of exploration.
+A mild foot shock was then suddenly introduced, causing the mice to fear that environment.
 The activated brain cells were tagged with ChR2.
-Later, the mice were introduced in a totally different environment, with an obviously different maze and smell, and were left there to explore.
-A pulse of light was triggered onto the neurons involved in the first experience, causing the fear memory to get switched on and the mice quickly entered a defensive, immobile crouch.
+Later, the mice were introduced in a totally different environment, with an obviously different maze and smell, and were again left there to explore.
+A pulse of light was fired onto the neurons involved in the first experience, causing the fear memory to switch on and the mice to quickly enter a defensive, immobile crouch.
 The rodents had, essentially, been fear conditioned.

 “Our results show that memories really do reside in very specific brain cells,” co-author Xu Liu stated at the time, “and simply by reactivating these cells by physical means, such as light, an entire memory can be recalled.”

 This landmark research study showed that long-term memories are stored in modified connections between brain cells, which can be recalled on command.
 However, recent evidence also points to an alternative explanation: memories might be stored in changes in gene expression induced by non-coding RNA (ncRNA) — an RNA molecule that is not translated into a protein.